iterorganization/imas-python/docs/source/metadata.rst

 Get coordinate values
 '''''''''''''''''''''

-All data nodes and array of structures have a ``coordinates`` attribute.
+Each data node and array of structures has a ``coordinates`` attribute.
 By indexing this attribute, you can retrieve the coordinate values for that dimension.
 For example, ``coordinates[2]`` attempts to retrieve the coordinate values for the third dimension of the data.